Terry Park Ballfield: End of professional baseball

 After the Royals left Fort Myers, a new spring training team was never fielded at the stadium.
 Two new stadiums were built in Fort Myers, Hammond Stadium was built for the Minnesota Twins and City of Palms Park was built for the Boston Red Sox.
 The last professional baseball team to call Terry Park home was the Fort Myers Sun Sox of the short lived Senior Professional Baseball Association in 1989 and 1990.
 The league featured former MLB stars and was played during the winter months.
 The league folded in 1990.
 All SPBA playoff games were held at Terry Park, since the league's playoffs occurred during spring training.

 In the spring of 1990, the Minnesota Twins minor league teams held their spring training workouts and exhibition games at Terry Park while the new Lee County stadium was being built.

 The most recent professional baseball games played at Terry Park Ballfield were held during the 2020 KBO League season, when the Korea Baseball Organization's Kia Tigers with manager Matt Williams hosted spring training games at Terry Park, which was the team's spring training site, which was extended into March by delays.

+In 2026, as preparation for the 2026 World Baseball Classic, the Netherlands national baseball team and the Italy national baseball team played each other at Terry Park Ballfield.

 National Register of Historic Places

 The park pretty much still remained in its 1955 condition.
-On May 11, 1995 the ball field was placed on the National Register of Historic Places by the United States Department of the Interior.
+On May 11, 1995, the ball field was placed on the National Register of Historic Places by the United States Department of the Interior.
 The memorial stadium was dedicated to area resident, Park T. Pigott (1914–1972), in recognition of his lifetime of service, through sports, to the youth of this community.
 For the 2003 season Terry Park was used by the Eagles of Florida Gulf Coast University while their new ballpark is being built at their Fort Myers campus.